 — Lamb’s Harbinger (@LambsHarbinger) September 17, 2019

 Some Christians like to think their love for weapons and patriotic militarism is warranted by the Bible and the Christian “kingdom.”
 It is not.
 Defense or rescue of the innocent and defenseless is something indeed warranted and expected of Christians.
 Weapons love and a militant, “Church victorious“ are not taught by Jesus or the Apostles!
-In fact, what Jesus teaches goes both against Christian love for weapons and against the professional ministry paradigm so prevalent in the hierarchical institutions that masquerade as the Church.
+In fact, what Jesus teaches goes both against any & all Christian love for weapons and against the professional ministry paradigm, so prevalent in the hierarchical institutions that masquerade as the Church.
 If someone wishes to kill a believer over Christian Faith, and one cannot otherwise escape, the pattern which Jesus and all the Apostles give is surrender to martyrdom and express forgiveness of attackers.

 The Kingdom of Heaven/God